 1. The common good for workers and the middle class - including taking on big, powerful interests.
 Collectivism, not individualism.

-public services as a way of reducing the rich/poor gap
+2. The reduction of inequality, by the state providing public services as a way of reducing the rich/poor gap

 3. The Market as our servant and not our master.
 State ownership of public goods, state participating in some markets, state regulations in others to ensure good social and economic ends